Pashchevskyi/javapro_task_17_logger/README.md

 To run this library you must have at least Java 8 and Maven compiler plugin 8 on your local machine.

-To install this library run the following command.
+To install this library go to directory with pom.xml file and run the following command.

-    mvn clean install logger
+    mvn clean install

 Enjoy.